 Lifestyle and home remedies

 - Exercise.
 Get moving.
-Walking is a great way to encourage blood circulation in your legs.
-Your doctor can recommend an appropriate activity level for you.
+Walking is a great way to encourage blood flow in the legs.
+Your health care provider can recommend an appropriate activity level for you.

-- Watch your weight and your diet.
-Shedding excess pounds takes unnecessary pressure off your veins.
-What you eat can help, too.
+- Avoid salt.
 Follow a low-salt diet to prevent swelling caused from water retention.

-- Elevate your legs.
-To improve the circulation in your legs, take several short breaks daily to elevate your legs above the level of your heart.
-For example, lie down with your legs resting on three or four pillows.
+- Raise the legs.
+To improve the blood flow in the legs, take several short breaks daily to raise the legs above the level of the heart.
+For example, lie down with the legs resting on three or four pillows.

 - Avoid long periods of sitting or standing.
-Make a point of changing your position frequently to encourage blood flow.
+Change your position frequently to encourage blood flow.

-A number of alternative therapies claim to be helpful treatments for chronic venous insufficiency, a condition associated with varicose veins in which leg veins have problems returning blood to the heart.
-These include:
+Though they haven't been well studied, a number of alternative therapies claim to be helpful treatments for chronic venous insufficiency.
+This is a condition associated with varicose veins in which leg veins have problems returning blood to the heart.
+Alternative therapies for varicose veins may include:

 - Butcher's broom